 Employee information.
 Include a list of current employees, their hire date, and their salary.

 Employment contracts.
-A potential buyer will want to know about any existing employee contracts that will need to be maintained.
+A potential buyer will want to know about any existing employee contracts that must be maintained.

 An employee handbook.
 This will give a detailed look at the expectations of your current employees and your company culture.